wolfenrain/fluttium/docs/docs/actions/custom.md

 # 🎨 Custom Actions

-Fluttium supports custom actions, that you can install to be used in your user flows.
+Fluttium supports custom actions that you can install to be used in your user flows.

-Actions are defined as Dart packages, they can be published to [pub.dev](https://pub.dev) and have their own dependencies.
+Actions are defined as Dart packages, which can be published to [pub.dev](https://pub.dev) and have their own dependencies.

 You can add custom actions by adding them to the `actions` section in your `fluttium.yaml`: